nixworks/public/news/2007/04/29/index.md

 ##### Ward Parkway
 ### [ At least three people including the gunman die in a shooting at the Ward Parkway shopping center in Kansas City, Missouri . ](/news/2007/04/29/at-least-three-people-including-the-gunman-die-in-a-shooting-at-the-ward-parkway-shopping-center-in-kansas-city-missouri.md)
-_Context: shopping center, Missouri, Ward Parkway, Kansas City_
+_Context: Kansas City, shopping center, Missouri, Ward Parkway_

 ##### Darfur conflict
 ### [ Worldwide protests occur on the fourth anniversary of the Darfur conflict in Sudan. ](/news/2007/04/29/worldwide-protests-occur-on-the-fourth-anniversary-of-the-darfur-conflict-in-sudan.md)